rakshithskumar88/blackbox_ai_nix/README.md

    - Check if the hotkey is already in use by another application

 2. **GTK Errors**
-   - If you get "No module named 'gi'" error:
+   - If you get GTK-related errors:
-     * Make sure you're using the provided development shell: `nix-shell`
+     * Make sure you're running the application from within the nix-shell
-     * Verify your NixOS configuration has the correct environment variables set
-     * Try rebuilding your system: `sudo nixos-rebuild switch`

-   - If you get "Namespace Gtk not available" error:
-     * Ensure you're using the development shell: `nix-shell`
+     * Try exiting the shell completely and entering it again: `exit` then `nix-shell`
-     * Verify the environment variables are loaded:
+     * Verify GTK is available in the shell:
        ```bash
-       echo $GI_TYPELIB_PATH  # Should show paths containing girepository-1.0
-       echo $LD_LIBRARY_PATH  # Should include GTK library paths
+       python -c "import gi; gi.require_version('Gtk', '3.0'); from gi.repository import Gtk"
        ```

 3. **Window Not Showing**